 2. Cassius Marcellus Clay - LovetoKnow Encyclopedia.
-Historical entry about Cassius Clay, noted abolitionist described in William Townsend's marker.
-Muhammad Ali, American boxer, was born Cassius Marcellus Clay, Jr., named for his father, who was in turn named for this Kentucky abolitionist.
-(Submitted on August 23, 2010, by John Desaulniers, Jr. of Mingo, Iowa.)
+Historical entry (Submitted on August 23, 2010, by John Desaulniers, Jr. of Mingo, Iowa.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 23, 2010, by John Desaulniers, Jr. of Mingo, Iowa.
-This page has been viewed 1,222 times since then and 51 times this year.
+This page was last revised on November 19, 2019.
+It was originally submitted on August 23, 2010, by John Desaulniers, Jr. of Mingo, Iowa.
+This page has been viewed 1,367 times since then and 75 times this year.
 Photos: 1, 2, 3. submitted on August 23, 2010, by John Desaulniers, Jr. of Mingo, Iowa. • Bill Pfingsten was the editor who published this page.